Skip to main content

 4. Results feed back to the PR as a status check

 This means every PR gets tested automatically against a live preview — catching regressions before they reach staging or production.
-See CI/CD Integration for setup instructions.

 Tips from Real Usage